Skip to main content

 Figure 11: performance when devices of the same brand and model are considered

 One key step in source device identification is CRP estimation.
 When the device is available, the best practice is to take some shots of a flat wall or a sunny sky (so-called “flat-field” images), with no zoom and with little or no compression, and then use them for SPN estimation.
-In many cases, however, the device is not available: a reliable SPN estimate can still be obtained also from “common” images, but in this case, a greater number is recommended.
+However, the device is not available in many cases: a reliable SPN estimate can still be obtained also from “common” images, but in this case, a greater number is recommended.

 In this experiment, we investigate how the number of images used for SPN estimation impacts system performance.
 In our dataset, for most devices, we have natural images only, while flat-field images are available for three of them (Table 3).
 Notice that, for this experiment, we excluded the Lumix DMC-TZ3 device as it behaved as a negative outlier in Experiment 1, and would complicate interpretation of results.